VitalijusNi/SelfEducational/README.md

 Right now, continue to learn more deeply about object oriented programming in Python - Static method, custom exceptions.

 Also taking more to the advanced functions and lambda function.

+BankAccount.py - learning more about threading, and there small project.